Driving without a License &

-Information on the crime of driving without a license is found at California vehicle code section 12500(a).
+Information on the crime of driving without a license, also called no operator license, is found at California vehicle code section 12500(a) & VC 12500(A)-M.

 To begin with, driving without a license means the defendant is driving without a valid driver's license; it does not mean that the defendant was driving without his or her license in his or her possession.
 The charge of driving without possession of a driver's license is found at VC 12951(a), an infraction.